 I recently purchased a flute for my daughter to prepare her for the school band.
-I played in the band for years, but I was a brass player and was clueless about woodwinds.
+I had no idea what to look for in a beginner flute.
 To learn about flutes, I consulted with a friend who is a professional flutist and flute teacher.
 She helped me navigate the complex world of flutes and answered all my questions.
 I put together this post to help other clueless parents purchase a beginner flute with confidence.

 What are the Different Types of Flutes?

 - C Flute: Most common and the standard for beginners.